Diagnosis

 • Erythrocyte sedimentation rate.
 This test shows the rate at which red blood cells fall to the bottom of a tube.
 A faster than typical rate might signal an inflammatory or autoimmune disease.

 No one blood test can diagnose Raynaud's.
-Other tests, such as those that rule out diseases of the arteries, can help find a condition that can be related to Raynaud's.
+Other tests, such as those that rule out diseases of the blood vessels, can help find a condition that can be related to Raynaud's.

 Treatment

 Dressing for the cold in layers and wearing gloves or heavy socks usually can help mild symptoms of Raynaud's.
-Medicines can treat more-severe symptoms.
+Medicines can treat more-serious symptoms.
 The goals of Raynaud's treatment are to:

-• Reduce the number and severity of attacks.
+• Reduce the number of attacks and how bad they are.

 • Treat the underlying disease or condition.